mansilladev/micro-healthchecks/README.md

 Python
 ------
 ####Redis > python/redisConnect.py
 This script requires the well supported `redis-py` library ([GitHub link](https://github.com/andymccurdy/redis-py)), which is installable by pip, easy_install or from source.
+The server hostname (or IP), port and database number are required `config` parameters.

 License
 -------